luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/how-to-manage-conflicts.md

 ## <a name="read-from-conflict-feed"></a>Ler a partir do feed de conflitos

 Estes exemplos mostram como ler a partir do feed de conflitos de um contentor.
-Os conflitos aparecem apenas no feed de conflitos se não foram resolvidos automaticamente.
+Conflitos aparecem em conflito feed apenas se eles não foram resolvidos automaticamente.

 ### <a id="read-from-conflict-feed-dotnet"></a>SDK do .NET